-Researchers develop non-invasive technique for predicting patients' response to chemotherapyNovember 7th, 2012 in Cancer /
+Researchers develop non-invasive technique for predicting patients' response to chemotherapyNovember 7, 2012 in Medicine & Health / Cancer

 Researchers have developed a non-invasive way of predicting how much of a cancer-killing drug is absorbed by a tumour.
 The preliminary study, which will be reported at the 24th EORTC-NCI-AACR Symposium on Molecular Targets and Cancer Therapeutics in Dublin, Ireland, today (Thursday), was conducted in lung cancer patients and it also revealed that less than one per cent of the drug, docetaxel, is absorbed by the tumours.